Rabalais: Shameful Saints defense casts 'huge and ugly shadow' over day honoring Tom Benson

 “We will get ready to play next week.”

-During training camp, Peyton hung a banner at the Saints facility in Metairie that read “Prove Them Right,” an unsubtle embrace of the team’s enormous expectations.
+During training camp, Payton hung a banner at the Saints facility in Metairie that read “Prove Them Right,” an unsubtle embrace of the team’s enormous expectations.

 Now, with the Saints looking so vulnerable, maybe the more traditional “Prove Them Wrong” would be more appropriate.